M.S.

 • Statistics: MAT 220 or PSY 207, 4cr

-Students who enroll at RSC in the 4+2 Bachelor leading to the MS in Occupational Therapy program are guaranteed acceptance to the graduate level of the OT Program in the fourth year of study, providing they maintain the academic requirements listed below.
+Students who enroll at RSC in the 4+2 bachelor's degree leading to the MS in Occupational Therapy program are guaranteed acceptance to the graduate level of the OT Program providing they maintain the academic requirements listed below.
 The first review for eligibility to continue into the OT professional program will take place after the fall semester of the fourth year.

 • Earn a minimum grade of “C” or higher (2.000) in each of the OT Program prerequisite courses.